herms97/photoBooth/README.md

    ![Alt text](https://github.com/herms97/photoBooth/blob/testMasterXXX/picturefiles/Screenshot_9.png)

-3. You need to create an account at DropBox - you do not have to pay for an account, do not worry.
+3. You need to create an account at [DropBox](https://www.dropbox.com/) - you do not have to pay for an account, do not worry.

-4. Now you have to create an app, where you can get an access token (connect your dropbox app folder to the          script).
-Click here to create dropbox app
+4. Now you have to create an app, where you can get an access token (connect your DropBox app folder to the          script).
+[Click here](https://www.dropbox.com/developers/apps) to create dropbox app.

 5. Click create app, and fill out: